fimo-org/fimo/README.md

 # fimo (file-mongo)

-**Fimo** is a fast and flexible CLI tool written in Rust that transforms CSV data into MongoDB documents using YAML-based field mappings and Jinja2-style templating.
+**Fimo** is a fast and flexible CLI tool written in Rust that imports CSV file into MongoDB documents using YAML-based field mappings and Jinja2-style templating.
 It's ideal for bulk inserts, updates, and upserts with full control over document structure.

 ---